Google has transformed the way search work. People can easily find what they're looking for without even having to visit the website.

 It’s likely that people looking for a business online will evaluate it based on its recent posts.
 Ensure you're posting quality, relevant, and useful content on your Google My Business account.
 The key is to post valuable content highlighting your product or service, showcasing any business related upcoming events, using relevant and high-quality media to update on a recent company advancement.

-The Hayes cafe a great example of how a brand is using Google Posts to promote their business.
+The Sellingwarnerrobins a great example of how a brand is using Google Posts to promote their business.

 To begin creating posts,